film42/turbulence/README.md

 [![Build Status](https://travis-ci.org/film42/turbulence.svg)](https://travis-ci.org/film42/turbulence)

 An http/https proxy for navigating through rough air.
 This proxy is not full-featured.
 It doesn't support authentication, whitelisting or custom headers.
-It's less than 300 lines of code, transparent, and does as little as possible.
+It's small, transparent, and does as little as possible.
 Be sure to read through the code, it should take you less than 5 minutes.

 ### Installing